Decoding Pregnancy Jitters vs. Clinical Anxiety: Know the Difference

 - Questions about whether you'll be a good parent

-Characteristics of normal pregnancy worries:
+Features of normal pregnancy worries:

 When Pregnancy Anxiety Has Crossed into Clinical Territory

-This is the cruelest part of clinical anxiety: the 'relief loop.'
-You go to your appointment, the doctor tells you everything is perfect, and for a few minutes, you can actually breathe.
-You feel a glimmer of peace.
-But by the time you reach the parking lot, the 'what ifs' have already returned.
+Here's what makes clinical anxiety so exhausting.
+You go to your appointment.
+The doctor tells you everything looks perfect.
+For a few minutes, you can breathe.
+You feel a moment of peace.
+But by the time you reach the parking lot, the "what ifs" are already back.
 What if they missed something?
 What if the next scan is different?
-The reassurance doesn't stick; it just slides off, leaving you right back in the same state of dread you started with.
-Clinical anxiety doesn't respond proportionally to reassurance.
-You get a normal ultrasound, feel briefly relieved, and are back to worst-case-scenario thinking within hours.
+The relief doesn't hold.
+It slides right off, and you're back in the same dread you started with.

 Key Comparison: Normal Jitters vs. Clinical Anxiety